VonC/senv_dev_workflow/readme.md

 A Git workflow automation tool for managing software versions between snapshots and releases, with integrated changelog generation.

+## Disclaimer
+This framework uses a framework named `senv` that is not yet public.

 ## Overview

 This tool automates the version management process between development (SNAPSHOT) and release versions, using a central `version.txt` file as the source of truth.
 It integrates with Maven projects and provides colored console output for better visibility.